 These days turmeric seems to be leading the way as the latest superfood.
 It’s powerful medicinal properties are due to compounds called curcuminoids.
 From reducing inflammation to preventing cancer, the benefits of this spice seem limitless.
 It should come as no surprise that it has been used to manage the symptoms of PMS, painful menstruation, and menopausal symptoms as well.
 While turmeric teas and lattes can be a great was to add curcumin to your diet, turmeric is a great spice to add to veggies, rice, soups and smoothies too.

 3. Dark chocolate

 High in healthy omega-3 fatty acids, flaxseeds should already be a pantry staple in your house.
 If they aren’t, perhaps this news will sway you.
-Adding flaxseed to your diet may be a great way to help with painful breasts that occur with your menstrual cycle.
+Adding flaxseed to your diet may be a great way to help with breast pains that occur with your menstrual cycle.
 In addition to the beneficial fats, flax has lignans which act as phytoestrogens [normalizing estrogen metabolism].
-Due to their mild estrogenic effects flax seeds are a great addition to your diet for the first half of your menstrual cycle (the follicular phase).
+And due to their mild estrogenic effects flax seeds are a great addition to your diet for the first half of your menstrual cycle (the follicular phase).
 1 tablespoon of ground flax is enough!

 - Amelia, R., & Maharani, S. I. (2017).
 EFFECTIVENESS OF DARK CHOCOLATE AND GINGER ON PAIN REDUCTION SCALE IN ADOLESCENT DYSMENORHEA.
 JURNAL KEBIDANAN, 6(12), 73–81.